corymickelson/NoPoDoFo/guides/aws_lambda.md

 # Using NoPoDoFo in AWS Lambda

-[NoPoDoFoLambda](https://github.com/corymickelson/NoPoDoFoLambda) provides a pre-built binary/library for installing into your lambda function.
+[NoPoDoFoLambda](https://github.com/corymickelson/NoPoDoFoLambda) provides a pre-built library dependencies for running nopodofo in aws lambda.
-NoPoDoFoLambda will be updated with each new release of NoPoDoFo.

 ## Installation
-This package is meant __only__ for use in AWS Lambda.
- - `npm install nopodofolambda`
+ - `npm install nopodofolambda`, prebuilt library dependencies
- - require/import into your project, `const {npdf} = require('nopodofolambda')`
+ - `npm install nopodofo@awslambda`, nopodofo compiled with the correct rpath for running in aws lambda. __Important__ please ensure pre-built binary is fetched and the project is NOT rebuilt

 ## The Build
 Binaries are built on a Centos 7 image with the following dependencies: